WYNG-Trinity Hall Connect

 NGO placements

-Trinity Hall students can be placed at one of four NGOs through the Connect programme:
+Trinity Hall students can be placed at one of two NGOs through the Connect programme:

 How to apply

-Applications for the Connect will open in Lent 2025.
+Applications for the Connect programme are now closed.
+Applications for 2027 will open in Lent term 2027.